 The Museum exhibits include easy-to-understand explanations of the activities of pharmaceutical companies and the proper use of medicine.
 Located in the Nihonbashi district of Tokyo, which has historically been associated with medicine in Japan, the facility welcomes visitors of all ages, and is even used for company training, school trips, and industry research by job hunters, as well as by parents aiming to foster a sense of curiosity in their children.

-To prevent the spread of COVID-19, the annual spring and summer limited-time events are suspended, and the Museum is currently only open for reservations, with a maximum of three slots per day, two groups per slot, and of 10 people per group. *2
+The Museum is currently only open for reservations, with a maximum of three slots per day, two groups per slot, and of 20 people per group. *2

-In addition, we have posted some of the videos shown at the Museum on the official website of the Daiichi Sankyo Kusuri Museum, so as to allow as many people as possible to see exhibits in the Museum, even if they are unable to do so in person due to COVID-19-induced restrictions on travel or entrance.
+In addition, we have posted some of the videos shown at the museum on the official website of the Daiichi Sankyo Kusuri Museum, even if they are unable to visit in person including those who live far away.

 For the enjoyment of all visitors, “Kusurina” and “James,” the characters of the Daiichi Sankyo Kusuri Museum, are waiting for you to visit the Museum in their seasonal outfits.